Along with bronze, copper is one of the most durable and beautiful metals used in casket-making.

 But it’s important to factor in shipping prices when you buy from these retailers.
 With an item as heavy as a copper casket, those prices can quickly raise the bill higher than you might expect.

 Wholesale stores often offer lower prices on those items.
 And caskets are no different.

-You can buy a casket from a big-box retailer like Costco or Walmart, either in-store or online.
+You can buy a casket from a big-box retailer like Costco, Amazon, or Walmart online.
 So far, however, these stores primarily offer stainless steel caskets and some hardwood varieties.

 Is a Copper Casket Right for You?

 Purchasing a casket is no small feat.
 It’s often an emotional process, as well as a financially stressful one.
 And somewhere along the way, you’ll have to decide on the casket material.